July 4, 2022

 St. John’s, NL – WorkplaceNL is pleased to announce the winners of the 2022 Health and Safety Educator of the Year and the Safe Student Awards.

-This year’s Health and Safety Educator winner is Derrick Baker, a teacher at Fitzgerald Academy in English Harbour West.
-The 2021 Safe Student Award winner is Ivan Sheppard-Revalls, a student at Corner Brook Regional High School.
+This year’s Health and Safety Educator winner is Karen Woodland, a teacher at O’Donel High School in Mount.
+Pearl.
+The 2022 Safe Student Award winner is Madison Sullivan, a student at Holy Trinity High School in Torbay.

-Mr. Baker will receive $500, a plaque and $500 worth of health and safety equipment and supplies for Fitzgerald Academy.
-Ivan will receive a plaque and a $1,000 prize.
+Ms. Woodland has received $500, a plaque and $500 worth of health and safety equipment and supplies for O’Donel High School.
+Madison Sullivan has been awarded a plaque and a $1,000 prize.